-In December 2011, we originated two new loans and assumed a lender's position on a third loan, which, net of unearned loan fees, had total balances of \$3,901 and \$4,082 as of March 31, 2017 and December 31, 2016, respectively.
-These loans were all to borrowers that are affiliated with each other, and are cross-collateralized.
-Collectively, the development loans are referred to herein as the "Pennsylvania Loans."
-No individual impairment has been deemed necessary for these loans.
+In December 2011, we originated two new loans and assumed a lender's position on a third loan, which, net of unearned loan fees, had total balances of \$4,050 and \$4,082 as of June 30, 2017 and December 31, 2016, respectively.
+The development loans are referred to herein as the "Pennsylvania Loans."
 The purpose of the loans was to develop two subdivisions in a suburb of Pittsburgh, Pennsylvania.
-The Hamlets subdivision is a five phase subdivision of 81 lots, of which 63 have been developed and sold, 18 are developed and not sold, as of March 31, 2017.
-The Tuscany subdivision is a single phase 18 lot subdivision, with four lots remaining as of March 31, 2017.
+The Hamlets subdivision is a five phase subdivision of 81 lots, of which 63 have been developed and sold, 18 are developed and not sold, as of June 30, 2017.
+The Tuscany subdivision is a single phase 18 lot subdivision, with four lots remaining as of June 30, 2017.
+We are considering financing several more phases of these subdivisions.
+If we finance these additional phases, the balances will increase, and if we do not, the balances will decrease due to repayments.